Enrico Corradini: Biography

 Corradini was born near Montelupo Fiorentino, Tuscany.
+He graduated in Literature from the University of Florence in 1888.

 A follower of Gabriele D'Annunzio, he founded the newspaper Il Regno (1903-1905), together with intellectuals Giovanni Papini, Vilfredo Pareto, and Giuseppe Prezzolini.
 It quickly became a staple for irredentist and radical thought that was to blend into Fascism.
 In 1910, the Italian Nationalist Association (Associazione Nazionalista Italiana, ANI) was founded with the participation of Corradini, who was among the leaders.
 It made a name for itself after giving full support to Italian imperialism and the Italo-Turkish War of 1911 - Corradini wrote two political essays on the matter (Il volere d'Italia - "Italy's Desire", and L'ora di Tripoli - "Tripoli's Moment").
 He expanded such bellicose theories in the weekly L'Idea Nazionale, founded by him together with Alfredo Rocco and Luigi Federzoni.
 Corradini also published articles in La Lupa based in Florence between 1910 and 1911.

 L'Idea Nazionale was turned into a daily with financing from natural advocates of militarism - military men and weapon manufacturers.
 Corradini and his paper created a generic nationalist theory after adopting Populism and Corporatism, while advocating Italy's entry into World War I - initially on the side of the Triple Alliance (the Central Powers, to which Italy had committed itself), then on that of the Triple Entente (the Allies - which promised to grant Italy all its territorial demands).
 The group also focused on a violent press campaign against Prime Minister Giovanni Giolitti and other supporters of neutrality.

-Corradini developed the concept of Proletarian Nationalism in 1919:
+Corradini developed the concept of proletarian nationalism in 1919: